On mobile phones and webcams in Indian transnational families

 How, then, would Alice, an elderly widow with a daughter-nurse in Australia and a son in Dubai, feel about living completely alone?
 When I arrive to Alice’s recently renovated three-story home, surrounded by a lush garden, I am in for a surprise.
 By the time of this home visit, I have heard a great deal about devastated old people, abandoned by their own children who are seeking material gain abroad.
 But Alice doesn’t appear devastated, abandoned, or even sad.
 Instead, her attitude toward the migration of her children is very pragmatic.
 She says firmly, “Because my children are abroad, I am living happily here.
 If they lived here and had no jobs or earned a very poor salary, would we all be happy?
 No!”

 In Kerala, where even highly educated young people struggle to find employment and nurses have salaries that don’t cover their living expenses, international migration has been considered the way to go.
 But as I discover during my fieldwork in Kerala and Oman, a major destination country, Malayali nurses don’t necessarily migrate for exclusively individualistic reasons.
+Instead, for many of them, migration is a way to secure employment that enables them to send remittances to their parents.
+Remittances are especially important for the aged people in India since despite national and local efforts for a re-organization of social welfare, most elderly neither receive a pension nor have a comprehensive health insurance, and are forced to cover their health expenses out of pocket.
+Thus, I find that in transnational families of nurses from Kerala, remittances help to enact labor migration as an elder care practice in itself.

 But there is more to Alice’s obvious satisfaction, despite her children living in faraway countries rather than sharing their home with her, as the ideal of elder care in India would have it.
 Not only do her children visit Alice yearly for a month during their leave from work, but they both also call her on the phone every day.
 I notice that this trend is common in other transnational families of nurses, too.
 I meet some adult children who call their parents as much as 15 or 20 times a day!
 In a transnational context, co-residence and touch are not possible due to the geographic distance among family members.
 Instead, I find calling has become an elder care practice, which is supported by easily available, common information and communication technologies (ICTs) such as mobile phones and online webcam platforms.